Justin-Watkins/Justin-Watkins.github.io/10-OperationsAndAnalytics.md

   graphics_theme_1
 ```

-We can access a summary of our `gam` model to look at some of the standard statistics:
+We can access a summary of our `game` model to look at some of the standard statistics: